 - How different the final outcome is when compared to the injured party's reasonable expectations.

 - If the injured party can be properly compensated for the losses suffered as a result of the breach.

 - How likely it is that the breaching party will manage to realistically resolve the issue in a reasonable amount of time.

 - How far below the standards of honest trade and good faith the actions and failures of the accused party are considered to be.

 If you need help with material default legal definition, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.